 The sysadmin's digital assistant

-AIMS learns what normal operations looks like.
-AIMS also keeps track of thousands of metrics, and performs metric correlation, so it has a much better chance of determining whether a deviation in performance is a legitimate problem, or whether it is just an irrelevant transient, and can be ignored.
+AIMS Innovation learns what normal operations look like.
+AIMS also keeps track of thousands of metrics, analyzes data, and performs correlation, so it has a much better chance of determining whether a deviation in performance is a legitimate problem, or whether it is just an irrelevant transient, and can be ignored.

-AIMS can also be taught about the interconnected nature of applications, and can use this knowledge to perform automated root cause analysis.
-Before AIMS, operations teams trying to dig themselves out from under a crashed application would have to walk back through the cascade of failed components and services to determine what actually went boom.
-AIMS tracks all of that, and can surface the root cause to administrators quickly, and efficiently.
+AIMS can also be taught about the interconnected nature of applications and can use this knowledge to perform automated root cause analysis.
+Before AIMS, operations teams trying to dig themselves out from under a crashed application would have to walk back through the cascade of failed components, workflows, and services to determine what actually went boom💥.
+AIMS tracks all of that and can surface the root cause to administrators quickly, and efficiently.

 AIMS doesn't do anything a systems administrator can't do.
 And it doesn't really replace a ticketing system.
-What it does, however, is analyse both real-time monitoring data and its own historic archives to identify deviations in application behaviour from established behaviour in order to identify problems before they become noticeable to end users, and/or to perform root cause analysis that would take an experienced sysadmin digging through a traditional ticketing system hours or days.
+What it does, however, is analyze both real-time monitoring data and its own historic archives to identify deviations in application behavior from established behavior in order to identify problems before they become noticeable to end-users, and/or to perform root cause analysis that would take an experienced sysadmin digging through a traditional ticketing system hours or days.

 As discussed several times above, each AIOps vendor has a different area of focus.
 This keeps getting repeated because it is important.
 The AIOps market today is much like the search market in the late 90s.
-There are AIOps vendors, like AIMS, that specialize in doing one thing, and doing it extremely well.
+There are AIOps vendors, like AIMS, that specialize in doing core things and doing it extremely well.

-There are also AIOps vendors that are essentially traditional marketing and ticketing system vendors with some AI slathered on top.
+There are also many AIOps platforms that are essentially traditional marketing and ticketing system vendors with some AI slathered on top.
 These vendors can track way more data points than a targeted AIOps vendor, but lack AIs with domain-specific knowledge.

-In a similar vein, AIOps products are simply tools which help IT operations teams do their jobs more efficiently.
+In a similar vein, AIOps products are simply tools that help IT Ops teams do their jobs more efficiently.
 Like automation and orchestration platforms, AIOps products help IT practitioners manage more applications than would be possible without AIOPs.

 The goal of every AIOps vendor is to build a tool that becomes an extension of the IT practitioner.
 A tool that becomes so much a part of us that we choose not to remember what life was like before it, just like most of us choose not to dwell on what life was like before Google, or what life was like before we all started carrying around the sum total of human knowledge in our back pocket in the form of a smartphone.

 As an extension of the IT practitioner, AIOps can help bring a sense of pride and accomplishment back to beleaguered IT teams drowning under the sheer volume of workloads they have to manage.
-A competent IT team could do everything AIOps does.
-With AIOps, however, they can do these things faster, for more workloads, and have to face fewer meetings with angry suits where IT can only repeat "we don't know…yet".
+With AIOps, IT teams can do these things faster, for more workloads, and have to face fewer meetings with angry suits where IT can only repeat "we don't know…yet".

 That’s what AIOps is.
 It provides a means to automate arduous and miserably annoying tasks so that we can focus on more meaningful work.
-It allows us to take pride in what we do because we aren’t bogged down with the mundane.
+AIOps gives us the opportunity to take pride in what we do because we aren’t bogged down with the mundane.
 So why not book an AIMS demo today and get started with AIOps?

 Topics from this blog: Blog